 It’s the most wonderful time of year.
 No, not Christmas, it's log burner season!

-When we first moved into a house with a log burner, we didn’t have a clue how to look after it or use it efficiently and suffered through a lot of half-lit, smoky, smelly fires.
+When we first got our log burner, we didn’t have a clue how to look after it or use it efficiently and suffered through a lot of half-lit, smoky, smelly fires.
 Speaking to our customers, it sounds like a lot of you have done the same so we’ve spoken to the experts to find out what we should be doing

 DO find a great chimney sweep

-But don’t just ask them to sweep the chimney and go, they have a wealth of knowledge on all wood burning related things.
-If you aren’t sure whether the fuel you’re using is right, or you need some help using the air controls, why not ask for their advice?
+But don’t just ask them to sweep the chimney and go, they have a wealth of knowledge on everything related to wood burning.
+If you aren’t sure what fuel you should be using in your log burner, or you need some help using the air controls on your stove, why not ask your chimney sweep for their advice?

 As Lawson told us, your local professional chimney sweep can advise and help on all aspects of your fire and fuel.
 They have to deal with the results of your burning habits and are genuinely interested in you getting the best from your fire - so why not have them demonstrate?

 Don’t leave it there forever though!
-Ash can store moisture if left for too long, so make sure you clean it out at the end of the season, and every time it gets thicker than two inches.
+Ash can store moisture if left for too long, so make sure you clean your log burner out at the end of the season, and hoover up the ash once it gets thicker than two inches.

 DON’T over use the air controls

 The vents on your log burner control the oxygen supply to your fire.
 Having a lot of oxygen is essential for getting the fire burning so the vents need to be fully open to get it started.

 Once your fire is burning, the oxygen is a double-edged sword - the wood burns hotter giving you a toastier, less smoky fire, but it also burns faster, so you use more fuel.